-The Code of Virginia, the Virginia Administrative Code (VAC), and the Code of Federal Regulations (CFR) contain regulations designed to protect wildlife.
+The Code of Virginia, the Virginia Administrative Code (VAC), and the Code of Federal Regulations (CFR) all contain restrictions designed to protect wildlife.
 The Code of Virginia includes wildlife laws passed by the General Assembly and, in general, carries more authority than regulation.
 State agencies cannot modify these laws on their own; they must seek legislative action to modify, adjust, or eliminate items promulgated as Code of Virginia.
 In contrast, the VAC is a collection of regulations passed by state agencies that have specific legal authority to do so.
 The Virginia Department of Game and Inland Fisheries (VDGIF) is the regulatory agency responsible for most state wildlife regulations.
 The U.S. Congress or designated federal agencies have passed federal laws and regulations that protect some wildlife species.
 These are listed in the CFR.
+Finally, in some communities, local ordinances may regulate or impose further limitations on methods used to manage human-wildlife conflicts.
+Local communities cannot override or eliminate federal and state standards, but they can extend or strengthen such limitations.

-In some areas, local ordinances further regulate methods allowed in pest control.
 It is challenging to keep current on all these laws and regulations.
-This is one reason to consult with local and state authorities regarding nuisance wildlife management issues.
-Hire a professional if the most efficient, legal management tactics to remove unwanted pests involve special equipment or necessary certifications.
+This is one reason to consult with local and state authorities regarding human-wildlife conflict issues.
+You should consider hiring a professional if the most efficient, legal management tactics to remove unwanted pests involve special equipment or required certifications.